-You may constantly hear about new matters that should worry you and your family.
-Don’t bring home products containing BPA.
+You may constantly be bombarded with new issues that should concern you and your loved ones.
+Don’t bring home anything that has BPA.
 Don’t use the microwave.
-Only store your cooking in glass storage sets, not plastic.
+Only keep your cooking in glass containers, not plastic.

 Now everyone is talking to you about indoor air quality (or IAQ) in Kitchener.
-Don’t use harsh chemicals to sanitize your home.
+Don’t use strong chemicals to clean your home.
 You have to buy an air purification system.
-You need to use essential oils and not air fresheners.
+You should use essential oils and not air fresheners.

 The chatter never ends.

 So you start to turn a deaf ear to all the noise and just try and live your life.
 We get it - why stress about one issue if you will have to constantly worry about everything else?

 But, of anything, indoor air quality is certainly a point you should think about, and here’s why.

 It affects your health

 We’ve told you how to fight sickness and stay healthy with indoor air quality; and, we’ve revealed how to Stop the Sneezes and help ease symptoms of asthma and allergies with recommendations to improve indoor air quality; we’ve even provided information about the APCO Whole-House Air Purifier to help keep your indoor air quality at its best.
 So now, we’ll put it bluntly: substandard indoor air quality will negatively affect your health .
 We spend an estimated 90% of our life inside and with indoor air impurities, including pet dander, dust, fibers, and virus-causing germs, floating around our homes, it’s imperative to have an air purification system that can purify our air and help remove the germs that cause diseases.